adrianosela/python-101/lesson-1/README.md

 ## 1.3 - input() and print() Functions

-To output data from any python program, we use the output() function.
+To output data from any python program, we use the print() function.
 To input data into a program, we use input().
 This function reads a single line of text, as a string.

 Here's a program that reads the user's name and says Hello to them: